anderslatif/EK_DAT_Node.js_2025_Autumn/00._Course_Material/00._Meta_Course_Material/linters_overview.md

 # Linting Overview

 In this course it is a requirement for your exam project to adhere to clean code style guides.
-But how how you achieve this is up to you.
+But how you achieve this is up to you.

 Consider setting up a linter early in the semester to get used to its suggestions.